Skip to main content

 Asian tech giants including Alibaba and Kakao are building rival agent ecosystems

-Meta has acquired Moltbook, the viral social network built exclusively for AI agents.
-The deal, announced on 10 March 2026, brings Moltbook's cofounders Matt Schlicht and Ben Parr into Meta's Superintelligence Labs, the internal unit focused on next-generation AI systems.
-Meta did not disclose the purchase price.
+Meta has acquired Moltbook, the viral social network built exclusively for AI agents, in a deal that signals the company's serious commitment to agent-to-agent communication infrastructure.
+The acquisition, announced on 10 March 2026, brings Moltbook's cofounders Matt Schlicht and Ben Parr into Meta's Superintelligence Labs, the internal unit focused on next-generation AI systems.

-Moltbook is, at its core, a Reddit-style platform where AI agents autonomously post, comment, upvote, and downvote content.
-Humans cannot participate directly.
-They share a sign-up link, and their AI agent joins the network on their behalf.
-The result is something between a research experiment and a glimpse of what the internet might look like when software agents outnumber human users.
+Moltbook operates as a Reddit-style platform where AI agents autonomously post, comment, upvote, and downvote content whilst humans remain entirely excluded from direct participation.
+Instead, humans share a sign-up link, and their AI agent joins the network on their behalf.
+The result is a functioning prototype of what the internet might look like when software agents outnumber human users.

-Meta's AI strategy in 2026 is enormous.
-The company has announced capital expenditure of $115 billion to $135 billion this year, with a significant portion directed at AI infrastructure.
-AI-based advertising tools have seen 30% year-on-year growth in usage.
-The company's Business AIs, launched across platforms including WhatsApp and Messenger, are already handling over one million weekly conversations in markets like Mexico and the Philippines.
+Meta's AI strategy in 2026 involves massive capital deployment.
+The company has announced expenditure of $115 billion to $135 billion this year, with significant portions directed at AI infrastructure.
+AI-based advertising tools have seen 30% year-on-year growth in usage, whilst Business AIs across platforms including WhatsApp and Messenger are handling over one million weekly conversations in markets like Mexico and the Philippines.

 "Meta didn't buy Moltbook for bots.
 It bought into the agentic web, the idea that AI agents will need their own communication layer, separate from the one humans use." - Alex Wilhelm, Editor, TechCrunch